marians/agssearch/README.md

 agssearch
 =========

-Python client for the German Destatis Gemeindeverzeichnis.
+Python client for the German Destatis [Gemeindeverzeichnis](https://www.destatis.de/gv/).
 Allows you to find the "Amtlicher Gemeindeschlüssel" for a location.

-## Instal
+## Install

     pip install agssearch